 Now make a shopping list for the missing pieces and get ready to shop for the items you really need—clothes you will love and wear!

 Keep your spices fresh, organized and handy—ready to liven up your meals.

 Grabbing the wrong spice can take a basic tomato sauce from Italy to India.
 And shaking a spice bottle over a steaming pot can let moisture ruin your spices.
-So get rid of that odd assortment of jars and tins and store some of your spices in extra-small Ziploc® Brand Containers with the Smart Snap™ Seal
+So get rid of that odd assortment of jars and tins and store some of your spices in extra-small Ziploc® brand Containers with One Press Seal

 .
 They’ll save cupboard or shelf space—and you’ll always be able to see just how much you have left.
 The wide opening makes it easy to get just the right amount—whether it’s a pinch, a sprinkle or a spoonful.